Heliostar 40 (#1)

 The interference fringes are not symetrical.
 Their profile is closer to a Voigt function rather than the expected Lorentz function.

-The inner interference fringe is very disymetrical.
+The inner interference ring is very disymetrical.

 Quantitative analysis of the variation of the CWL over the aperture of the etalon